-- We have resumed rental rate increases for in-place tenants at the vast majority of our stores during the third quarter of 2020; - We have closely monitored our liquidity position.
-As of July 31, 2020, we had the capacity to borrow remaining Revolver commitments of approximately \$257 million with less than \$5 million of debt maturing through 2022; - We have entered into an agreement to issue \$150.0 million of 2.99% senior unsecured notes due August 5, 2030 and \$100.0 million of 3.09% senior unsecured notes due August 5, 2032 in a private placement, as discussed further in Note 14 to Item 1; - We are continuing to diligently manage operating expenses, including store-level personnel costs, marketing and repairs and maintenance expenses.
+- We resumed rental rate increases for in-place tenants at the vast majority of our stores during the third quarter of 2020; - We continue to closely monitor our liquidity position.
+As of October 31, 2020, we had the capacity to borrow remaining Revolver commitments of approximately \$500.0 million with less than \$5 million of debt maturing through 2022; - On October 22, 2020, we issued \$150.0 million of 2.99% senior unsecured notes due August 5, 2030 and \$100.0 million of 3.09% senior unsecured notes due August 5, 2032 in a private placement, as discussed further in Note 14 to Item 1; - We are continuing to diligently manage operating expenses, including store-level personnel costs, marketing and repairs and maintenance expenses.
 We have also continued to incur lower corporate travel costs compared to expectations at the beginning of the year. - We remain committed to acquiring properties at appropriate risk-adjusted returns.
-We expect in the near-term there may be a lower volume of acquisition transactions in the self storage sector generally due to uncertainty from the pandemic.
-We believe our acquisition opportunities through our captive pipeline and relationshipbased third-party deals sourced by our PROs will continue to be a differentiating factor for us to prudently deploy capital, including through the issuance of OP equity.
+We believe our acquisition opportunities through our captive pipeline and relationship-based third-party deals sourced by our PROs will continue to be a differentiating factor for us to prudently deploy capital, including through the issuance of OP equity.

 The above discussion is intended to provide shareholders with certain information regarding the impacts of the COVID-19 pandemic on our business and management's efforts to respond to those impacts.
-We are unable to predict the impact of the COVID-19 pandemic on our business for the balance of the third quarter of 2020 and thereafter.
+We are unable to predict the impact of the COVID-19 pandemic on our business for the balance of the fourth quarter of 2020 and thereafter.
 We will continue to monitor its effects and will adjust our operations as necessary.
-As a result of the rapid development, fluidity and uncertainty surrounding this situation, we expect that such information will change, potentially significantly, going forward and may not be indicative of the actual impact of the COVID-19 pandemic on our financial condition, results of operations and cash flows for the third quarter of 2020 and future periods.
+As a result of the rapid development, fluidity and uncertainty surrounding this situation, we expect that such information will change, potentially significantly, going forward and may not be indicative of the actual impact of the COVID-19 pandemic on our financial condition, results of operations and cash flows for the fourth quarter of 2020 and future periods.
 See "Risk Factors" under Item 1A.